ivivanov/gointerview/content/040-advanced.md

 1. How does Go handle memory management?
 1. What role does garbage collection play?
 1. Explain reflection in Go and its use cases.
 Why should it be used sparingly?
-1. Explain how type assertions work in Go.
+1. How do type assertions and type switches work in Go?
 1. What are iterators and the yield function pattern in Go 1.23+?
 How do they work?

 ## Answers: